Making Democracy Work®

 HB 1710 Pre-Clearance for Proposed Changes to Election Procedures.

-This bill requires certain local election officials to consult with the state attorney general’s office before making changes to election procedures that may violate the state’s Voting Rights Act (VRA) prohibition against racial discrimination.
+This bill requires certain local election officials to consult with the state attorney general’s office before making changes to election procedures that may violate the state’s Voting Rights Act prohibition against racial discrimination.
 Without pre-clearance, redressing violations to the state VRA requires lengthy and expensive litigation after the fact.
 In 2013, The U.S. Supreme Court declared the pre-clearance requirement of the federal Voting Rights Act unconstitutional (Shelby County vs. Holder).
 Supporting the League’s belief in fair elections, HB 1710 would allow our state to use pre-clearance to prevent racial discrimination in election procedures.

 HB 1116 Recognizing election day as a legislative holiday.